December 8, 2025

 On the other hand, the SEO team can cause some trouble for UX experts, too.
 For example, suppose they planned the specific layout and functionality of every subpage.
 Once all of that is done, the SEO specialist steps in and rebuilds the category tree and orders creating new subpages and long-form texts.
 These actions ruin the functionality, usability, and looks that the UX specialist has crafted.

 That’s why we should implement SEO and UX simultaneously.
 This way, your website will transform to satisfy both users and Google bots.
-Having one SXO team means that you will be able to achieve high results when you check your Google rankings while maintaining great UX for your potential customers.
+Having one SXO team ensures effective customer journey optimization, achieving high rankings while maintaining great UX.

 For a comprehensive approach to optimizing your website, it's essential to develop an effective SEO content strategy, which ensures that all your content is aligned with your SEO goals, targeting the right keywords, and engaging your audience.

-Improving conversions with SXO – does it really work?
+Improving conversions with SXO – a data-driven approach

 We have solid proof that SEO + UX = increased conversion.
 You can verify it yourself.
 Check Semcore’s case study – website positioning.
 You’ll see there which elements of both SEO and UX were groundbreaking for Semcore.pl.
 One thing is certain, though.
 You can’t just attract the customer; you need to keep them interested as well.

 During our work at Semcore, we implement effective SEO changes, but we also take care of UX.
-We check the frustration index of your users.
-Then, verify all the usability mistakes.
-Our team uses cux.io recordings and heatmaps to see how many users that visited your website didn’t take any actions that we can assign to conversions (see: How to read a heatmap, How to increase conversion using heatmaps).
-These different forms of analysis enable us to implement changes that encourage customers to stay on your website longer and take steps that are vital to you – purchase goods, sign up for a newsletter, or use the contact form.
+We check for user frustration signals.
+Then, using behavioral analytics tools, we verify usability mistakes.
+Our team uses cux.io visit recordings and heatmaps to see how many users that visited your website didn’t take any actions that we can assign to conversions (see: How to read a heatmap, How to increase conversion using heatmaps).
+These different forms of analysis enable us to implement changes that smooth the conversion path and encourage customers to purchase goods, sign up for a newsletter, or use the contact form.

 In our everyday work, we implement SXO and observe the efficiency of this method by watching how the visibility of our clients’ websites grows, but also by watching growing conversion results.
 SXO is not the future; it’s now.
 Those that postpone using this strategy will be shortly outrun by competitors.